The official name is the Republic of Mauritius.

 When it was discovered, Mauritius was the home of a previously unknown species of bird, the dodo, descendants of a type of pigeon that settled in Mauritius over four million years ago.
 With no predators to attack them, they had lost their ability to fly.

-Arabs became the first humans to set foot on Mauritius, followed by Portuguese around 1505.
+Arabs became the first humans to set foot on Mauritius, followed by the Portuguese around 1505.
 The island quickly became a stopover for ships engaged in the spice trade.
 Weighing up to 23 kg, the dodo was a welcome source of fresh meat for the sailors.
 Large numbers of dodos were killed for food.

 Later, when the Dutch used the island as a penal colony, new species were introduced to the island.
 Rats, pigs, and monkeys ate dodo eggs in the ground nests.